maxinperez/Virtual-Wallet/README.md

 ## Project Description

-**Virtual Wallet** is a digital wallet application designed to manage personal finances in a simple and user-friendly way. it includes core functionalities typically found in modern e-wallets:
+**paystack** is a digital wallet application designed to manage personal finances in a simple and user-friendly way. it includes core functionalities typically found in modern e-wallets:

 - User registration and login
 - Balance and transaction management